 Herndon is a tiny borough located in the state of Pennsylvania.
-With a population of 314 people and just one neighborhood, Herndon is the 987th largest community in Pennsylvania.
-Herndon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 307 people and just one neighborhood, Herndon is the 987th largest community in Pennsylvania.
+Much of the housing stock in Herndon was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Herndon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Herndon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Herndon are a mix of both white- and blue-collar jobs.
 Overall, Herndon is a borough of sales and office workers, service providers and transportation and shipping workers.
 There are especially a lot of people living in Herndon who work in office and administrative support (17.73%), sales jobs (12.06%) and food service (6.38%).

 Setting & Lifestyle